saharkhaled89/bus-mall/user-stories.md

 * As the marketing research team, we want an app that displays potential BusMall products to individual focus groups.
 * As the marketing research team, we want the app to display three BusMall products at a time, side-by-side-by-side.
 * As the marketing research team, we want the individual focus-group member to click on the BusMall products they would most likely purchase.
-* As the marketing research team, we want the chosen products stored, calculated, and the data displayed visually.
+* As the marketing research team, we want the chosen products stored, calculated, and the data displayed visually in a bar chart.
 * As the marketing research team, we want to keep the product selection process as untainted as possible by keeping the results hidden from the focus-group member until 15 clicks are made.
 * As the marketing research team, we want a button to appear after 15 clicks are made giving the focus-group member the option to see the results.
 * As the marketing research team, we want the results displayed in a chart.